American Staffordshire Terrier

 Don't bypass this wonderful breed because of media sensationalism.

-owners.
 If you're interested in the breed, seek out reputable breeders and learn the dog's

 history.

-Contrary to some harsh criticism, the majority of American Staffordshire Terriers are not
+Contrary to some harsh criticism, the majority of American Staffordshire Terriers are not aggressive to humans, but are affectionate, obedient, loyal and intelligent companions with a devotion to their families.

-devotion to their families.
-They are without doubt a strong and powerful dog and early
+They are without doubt a strong and powerful dog and thorough

 firm, but not harsh, leadership.